dist-ribut-us/log/dev.md

 Need to take a closer look at trim - I'm not sure it's always correct to trim a fixed number from the bottom of the stack.
 I may need to white list certain functions for trimming.

+Redirecting output should only work in one direction.
+So redirecting the writer should effect all children, but not the parents.
+This is mostly easy, but it's hard to re-unite with the parent.